 What about graphic novels…

+Then explain the motivation for understanding the relation between emotion and stories…

 In this research, the focus is to find the relationship between emotions, EEG signals, and using short stories or graphic novels as stimuli.
 The results of this study would then create an emotional model that future Affective Tutoring System which teaches English reading and comprehension could incorporate in order to respond to the users’ affect state.

 Research Objectives